ns14/ns14.github.io/lab2.md

 <img width="446" alt="Screenshot 2024-02-22 at 1 25 07 PM" src="https://github.com/ns14/ns14.github.io/assets/65001356/5d567ff2-5d47-4fee-ac5f-1fc592eee1ec">

+## Accelerometer Lowpass Filter

 As can be seen, largely, the amplitude is found at lower frequencies as opposed to higher ones.
 I had a sampling frequency of about 414 data points per second (based on time stamps I had while collecting the accelerometer data).
 I chose a cut off frequency of around 2 Hz because I didn't seem to have too much noise past 2 Hz.
 I used an alpha for my low pass filter to be around 0.61 (first, I tried with a lower frequency of 0.10).

 The data I used for this analysis included noise coming from me introducing vibrational noise as well by inducing light shaking when I was collecting the data).